thodorisKall/Weather-App/README.md

 ## 7. Project Stage

 The project is currently in an ongoing development phase.
 The core functionality is implemented and operational, with future updates planned to incorporate historical weather data and enhance user experience further.

----

-**Note:** For any suggestions, feedback, or contributions to the project, feel free to reach out or visit the project repository.

-_Thank you for your interest in this weather app project!_